What Is the 5-Year Rule for Selling a House? There Are Actually Two

 You ask two of the most common questions about money: Will you make a profit on selling a house so soon after purchasing it?
 And will you have to pay taxes on any potential profit from selling the house?

-The five-year rule, as it’s known in real estate, states that new homeowners generally should live in a home for at least five years before selling the property.
-Otherwise, they can be at more risk of losing money on their investment.
-But there’s more to consider than just years when determining if selling in fewer than five years is a good move.
+The five-year rule, as it’s known in real estate, suggests that new homeowners generally should live in a home for at least five years before selling.
+While it’s not a legal requirement, following this guideline helps reduce the risk of losing money on your investment.

 This principle overlaps with a tax rule that may affect homeowners who are considering selling their homes within five years of purchase.
 We’ll address the tax implications further down.

-The five-year rule is not hard and fast — in fact, some real estate agents don’t even refer to it as such.
+The five-year rule is not hard and fast.
+In fact, some real estate agents don’t even refer to it as such.
 However, there are several factors to consider when selling your house within five years of purchasing it.
+Moreover, there’s more to consider than just time when deciding if selling in fewer than five years makes sense.

 How do I decide if the 5-year rule applies to me?